railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Opportunities.rst

 While a lead represents the first contact with a prospect yet to be qualified, a sales opportunity represents a potential contract.
-Each opportunity must be followed up by a salesperson spending time to make a quotation or the cancellation of the opportunity.
+Each opportunity must be followed up by a salesperson spending time to qualify the opportunity, either by making a quotation or cancelling the opportunity.

 Leads are generally handled en masse, with the automation of certain responses or emails.
-Opportunities, on the contrary, are usually tracked one by one by the salespeople because it involves a process of negotiation.
+Opportunities, on the contrary, are usually tracked one by one by the salespeople because an opportunity involves a negotiation process.

-Just like leads, OpenERP provides several menus to handle sales opportunities efficiently.
+Just like for leads, OpenERP provides specific menus to handle sales opportunities efficiently.
 All opportunities can be found in the menu :menuselection:`Sales --> Sales --> Opportunities`.

 To quickly create a new opportunity, use the menu :menuselection:`Sales --> Sales --> Opportunities` and click the `New` button.
-You usually use this menu in the case where the opportunity is direct and has not been generated from a lead.
+You usually do this when the opportunity is direct and has not been generated from a lead.
 It can also be useful to create a shortcut to this menu so that you can quickly open a new opportunity form when you need to – after a phone call, or an email, that needs followup.

+In other cases, an opportunity may be generated from a lead.
+Fill out the Next Action Date to ensure good follow-up.
+Use the filters to group by Priority and then click the Next Action Date column to sort by next action date.

-The salesperson uses the menu :menuselection:`Sales --> Sales --> Opportunities` to track their opportunities by applying proper filters.
+The salesperson uses the menu :menuselection:`Sales --> Sales --> Opportunities` to track his opportunities by applying proper filters.
 After various customer contacts, the salesperson can enter the information into the form to describe the activity.
-The `History` tab provides a history of all the information about the activity throughout its life.
+The `Communication & History` tab provides a history of all the information about the activity.
 The activities are automatically reported on the partner form of the associated customer.
-To see this, open the `History` tab when you open the partner form.
+To see this, click the `History` tab in the partner form.

 .. figure:: images/crm_partner_event.png
    :scale: 50